rascasoft/openstack/multi-virtual-undercloud/README.md

 Multi Virtual Undercloud
 ========================

-This section explains how to deploy multiple virtual undercloud on the same host.
+This document describes a way to deploy multiple virtual undercloud on the same host.
 This is mainly for environments in which you want to manage multiple baremetal overclouds without having one baremetal machine dedicated for each one you deploy.